 Climate Action

 In 2019, global carbon emissions from fossil fuels and industry reached a high of 36.44 billion metric tons.
-In 2020, emissions fell by 5.8 percent due to COVID-19 and the resulting economic crisis.
-Despite last year’s reverse trend, however, 2021 emissions are expected to again grow by nearly 5 percent, to 33 billion tons.
+In 2020, emissions from fossil fuels and industry fell by 5.8 percent due to COVID-19 and the resulting economic crisis.
+Despite that year’s reverse trend, however, 2022 emissions were back up to 36.8 billion metric tons.
+In the latest estimates from 2024, fossil fuel and industry emissions reached a new record high of 37.41 billion metric tons of CO2.

 2. The last 7 years have been the warmest on record

-Imagine dressing up as a frog for Halloween and having to explain to younger generations what it was and why it’s gone.
-Almost half of all amphibians are at risk of extinction due to climate change — so this could be a reality if we don’t act soon.
+Imagine dressing up as a frog for Halloween and having to explain to younger generations what a frog was and why it’s gone.
+Currently it is estimated that 41% of all amphibians species are at risk of extinction due to climate change — so this could be a reality if we don’t act soon.

 Extinction is a natural phenomenon, claiming about five species per year.
 But some experts suggest we’re in the midst of the sixth mass extinction — one that is caused mostly by human activity.